TACC-Cloud/agave-docs/docs/agave/guides/postits/postits_new.rst

 Passing in decremented parameters will not cause an error.
 The service will simply ignore them.
 Deprecated parameters:

 * noath - All postits will not require auth.
 * internalUsername - Is not used in the current service.
 * method - Postits will only support a GET action to target URLs.

 Added parameters:

 * unlimited - Postits will be redeemable regardless of expiration and remaining uses.

-The default parameters for maxUses and lifetime remain the same as the current service.
+The default parameters for force, maxUses and lifetime remain the same as the current service.

 Default parameters:

 * maxUses - 1
 * lifetime - 30 days
 * unlimited - false